VysotskiVadim/VysotskiVadim.blog/_posts/2021-04-29-story-counting-historical-data.markdown

 #### 6 weeks of development

 After 6 weeks of work, the release date came closer.
-Trends predicted release date on 22 Match.
+Trends predicted release date on 22 March.

 {% include image.html src="story-counting-diagram-explanation-trend" alt="commutative flow for week 6" %}

 #### 12 weeks of development

 We created more and more stories as we went.
-After 12 weeks predicted due date became 5 June.
+After 12 weeks predicted release date became 5 June.

 {% include image.html src="story-counting-week-12" alt="commutative flow for week 12" %}

 #### 18 weeks of development

 In week 18 created stories trend is almost parallel to the closed stories trend.
-No due date prediction this time.
+No release date prediction this time.
 We won't ever release the app if we continue adding so many stories.

 {% include image.html src="story-counting-week-18" alt="commutative flow for week 18" %}